 [•] To complete the walk take a signposted footpath on the north side of the village street, between the two pubs (nearer the Sugar Loaves and opposite the Village Shop).
 Keep right to continue on a fenced path along the side of Magnolia House.

 At the end go over a stile into the corner of a field and turn half-left, aiming for a gap in the hedge 75m away (not a gap in the opposite field corner).
 Go through the hedge and bear slightly right up a larger field, passing to the right of an isolated tree.
 At the top cross a farm track via a couple of awkward stiles and go down a narrow path to the station.
-The platform on the near side is for trains to London.
+Platform 1 on the near side is for trains to London.

 - All Saints, Hollingbourne dates from the 14thC, with several later extensions.
 It contains numerous monuments to the Culpeper family (at one time owners of Leeds Castle and Hollingbourne Manor), notably a fine marble sculpture (1638) by Edward Marshall in the Culpeper Chapel of Lady Elizabeth on her tomb chest; the mythological creature at her feet is a theow, her maternal family's heraldic beast.

 - Hollingbourne is made up of three settlements, with the main part (around the church) being called Upper Street to distinguish it from Eyhorne Street (near the station) and Broad Street (2 km to the north-west along Pilgrims Way).
 The village is a conservation area and contains many historic properties.

 - Hollingbourne Manor is an Elizabethan manor house dating from the late 16thC.